 |Undergraduate Student-Faculty Summer Research||Faculty and student (4-year and community college)||7||up to $14,000 ($1,000 for faculty advisor, $6,000 for each student [1 4-year, 1 community college])||December 1, 2017||December 22, 2017|

-* All submission are due by 11:00am on application due date.
+* All submissions are due by 11:00am on application due date.
 All work for grants awarded in December must be completed by April 8th, 2018.